brotatotes/bht-automation/bht gen 1/Matthew/Chapter 10/Matthew 10 12 bht.md

 3. "For the usual form of salutation among the Jews was in such words; of which Luke 10:5- : by which is meant all kind of happiness, and prosperity, temporal, spiritual, and eternal."

 ### John Wesley:
-1. "Salute it" - This phrase refers to the customary Jewish greeting of offering peace and blessings to a household.
-It signifies a desire for well-being and prosperity for those residing in the house.
+1. "Salute it" - In the usual Jewish form, "Peace (that is, all blessings) be to this house."

-2. "Peace (that is, all blessings) be to this house" - This expanded explanation of the greeting emphasizes that it encompasses not only peace but also all other blessings that one could hope for.
-It reflects the intention to bestow abundant goodness upon the household.
+2. "The act of salutation was a customary way of showing respect and honor to the host."

-3. "Peace be to this house" - This simple yet profound statement encapsulates the essence of the greeting.
-It highlights the importance of peace as a foundational element in a home, fostering harmony, tranquility, and a sense of well-being among its inhabitants.
+3. "By offering peace to the house, Jesus was not only extending a greeting but also invoking God's blessings upon the household."

 ## Generation Details